 I can hear you now, “Tell me Doc, what are the 5 steps?
 I want to know so I can get started now!”
 To that I say “Hold on there, cowgirl, not too fast.” getting out of debt is not something you just capriciously decide you want to do and then just jump into without a plan.

 Before you start the process there are a few things you absolutely must do.

-Then you have to take one scary step that so many people fail to take when it comes to getting out of debt.
+Then you have to take one scary step that most people fail to take when getting out of debt.
 It’s one of the most logical steps in getting started, yet most people never consider doing it.
-If they do, it strikes fear in their hearts because it’s so counter to what we’re all taught.
+If they do, it strikes fear in their hearts because it’s so counterintuitive to what we’re all taught.